Social Behavior and Self-Management

 5-Point Scales for Adolescents and Adults

-, by Buron and Curtis, this book also uses scales as a way of explaining social and emotional concepts to individuals who have difficulty understanding such information but have a relative strength in understanding systems.
+Improve emotion regulation with the legendary Incredible 5-Point Scale!
+Building on the success on the legendary Incredible 5-Point Scale, Social Behavior and Self-Management: 5-Point Scales for Adolescents and Adults uses scales as a way of explaining social and emotional concepts to individuals who have difficulty understanding such information but have a relative strength in understanding systems.
 The 5-point scales can be used to increase communication between the person on the autism spectrum and their support person.
 The result?
 It can increase self-management skills and, once learned, it can serve as an excelled self-advocacy tool.
 Foreword by Stephen Shore, EdD.

 MEET THE AUTHORS